amitxv/PC-Tuning/docs/physical-setup.md

 - An Ethernet cable is strongly recommended due to the unreliability, degraded performance and excessive interference of wireless connections

-- Measure and minimize bufferbloat as it is a cause of high latency and jitter in packet-switched networks caused by excess buffering of packets.
+- Measure and minimize bufferbloat as it is a cause of high latency and jitter in packet-switched networks caused by excess buffering of packets

     - See [Bufferbloat and Internet Speed Test](https://www.waveform.com/tools/bufferbloat)